- About us

 By Dr. Benjamin Ziemann, Professor, Department of History, University of Sheffield, United Kingdom

-The Hiroshima Peace Institute will hold the HPI Research Forum as follows:
+The Hiroshima Peace Institute held the HPI Research Forum as follows:

 “Martin Niemöller and the history of anti-nuclear pacifism in the Federal Republic, 1950-1984″

 Seminar Room 2, Satellite Campus, Hiroshima City University

 9F Otemachi Heiwa Building, 4-1-1 Otemachi, Nakaku, Hiroshima

 Martin Niemöller (1892-1984) served in the Imperial German Navy as an officer and U-Boat Captain during the First World War.
 In 1919, he began to study Protestant theology.
 As a Lutheran pastor in the affluent parish of Berlin-Dahlem, Niemöller became the figurehead of the Confessing Church in its fight against the National Socialist faction in the Protestant church since 1933.
 On Adolf Hitler’s personal order, he was detained in Concentration Camps from 1938 to 1945.
 Yet in September 1939, the international press reported – correctly – that Niemöller had volunteered to fight in the Wehrmacht from his solitary confinement in the Sachsenhausen Concentration Camp.